Richard Gaffin

-Richard B. Gaffin, Jr. (born 1936) is a Calvinist theologian, Presbyterian minister, and was the Charles Krahe Professor of Biblical and Systematic Theology at Westminster Theological Seminary in Philadelphia, Pennsylvania from 1999 to 2008.
-He became the Professor Emeritus, Biblical and Systematic Theology in 2008.
+Richard B. Gaffin Jr. (born July 7, 1936) is an American Calvinist theologian, Presbyterian minister, and professor emeritus at Westminster Theological Seminary in Philadelphia, Pennsylvania.
+He held the Charles Krahe Chair of Biblical and Systematic Theology from 1999 to 2008, and has been Professor Emeritus of Biblical and Systematic Theology since 2008.
+He is widely regarded as one of the preeminent Reformed biblical theologians of the twentieth and early twenty-first centuries, and has taught at Westminster since 1965.